+The Institute for Research in the Humanities anticipates awarding up to three Open-Topic Senior Fellowships to begin in 2019-2020.
 The Institute grants an average of eight Senior Fellowships funded by the College of Letters and Science to tenured faculty members in the College who are engaged in innovative research in the humanities.
 Seven of these Senior Fellowships are designated for any projects in the humanities, and one Senior Fellowship is awarded for projects on race, ethnicity, and/or indigeneity.
-UW-Madison tenured faculty members from outside the College of Letters and Science may apply for Senior Fellowships, contingent upon agreement from their deans or department chairs to continue their salary during the duration of the fellowship.
+UW-Madison tenured faculty members from outside the College of Letters and Science may apply for Senior Fellowships, and, if selected, they will need to provide written agreement from their dean or department chair guaranteeing their salary for the duration of the fellowship.
 Applicants from outside the College of Letters and Science will be evaluated in the pool with applicants from Letters and Science.

-- 2017-2018 Open-Topic Senior Fellowship Call for Applications
+- 2019-2023 Open-Topic Senior Fellowship Call for Applications

-- 2017-2018 Open-Topic Senior Fellowship Application Form
+- 2019-2023 Open-Topic Senior Fellowship Application Form

 Applications must be submitted through the links above.

 For help using Interfolio, or with issues with letters of recommendation or other files, please refer to the documents below.